tlongren/personal-api/README.md

 This runs really nicely on [herou](http://www.heroku.com/), so I suggest running it there.
 To run anywhere else, just upload index.php and that's it.
 To setup Heroku, see this list.

 1. Fork [tlongren/personal-api](https://toolbelt.heroku.com/) on GitHub and make a local clone.
-2. Install the [Heroku Toolbelt](https://devcenter.heroku.com/articles/git) and login to Heroku with the command "***heroku login***".
+2. Install the [Heroku Toolbelt](https://devcenter.heroku.com/articles/git) and login to Heroku with the command ```heroku login```.
 Enter your username and password to login with the Heroku Toolbelt.
-3. Create a new app on Heroku either through the web interface, or with the command "***heroku create***".
-If you do it with the command line the app name will be shown to you, [see here][3].
+3. Create a new app on Heroku either through the web interface, or with the command ```heroku create````.
+If you do it with the command line the app name will be shown to you,
-4. Open a terminal and go into the folder that you cloned your fork into and run the command "***heroku git:remote -a heroku-app-name***".
+4. Open a terminal and go into the folder that you cloned your fork into and run the command ```heroku git:remote -a heroku-app-name```.
 That will add a remote named "heroku" to your local clone.
-5. Now, while still in your local clone folder, run "***git push heroku master***" to push your app to Heroku.
+5. Now, while still in your local clone folder, run ```git push heroku master``` to push your app to Heroku.
 If your app is named "heroku-app-name", you can access your app at http://heroku-app-name.herokuapp.com.

 Examples